-This historical monastery was first founded in 1794 by a group of monks from Mount Athos and played a crucial role in the 1821 revolution which brought independence to Greece.
+This historical monastery was first founded in 1794 by a group of monks from Mount Athos.
+It played a crucial role in the 1821 revolution which brought independence to Greece.

-Since the monks from Mount Athos did not accept the traditional rites when they founded the monastery, later in 1807 some of the most important leaders of the revolution, including Theodoros Kolokotronis and Andreas Miaoulis took what is referred to as the “Oath of Freedom,” on a newly designed Greek flag, a white cross on a sky-blue background, which was woven on a loom at the site.
+Since the monks from Mount Athos did not accept the traditional rites when they founded the monastery, later in 1807, some of the most important leaders of the revolution, including Theodoros Kolokotronis and Andreas Miaoulis took what is referred to as the “Oath of Freedom,” on a newly designed Greek flag.
+It was a white cross on a sky-blue background, which was woven on a loom at the site.

 Because of this one event, there is an enormous difference between this monastery and Mount Athos; women are allowed to enter Evangelistria.